fhem/alexa-fhem-docker/README.md

   ]
 ```

+Starting with Docker image version 5.1.x, you can control every setting via an environment variable provided by the Docker host.
+This means there is no need to edit any configuration files manually.
+All environment variables starting with the common prefix "CONFIG_" are evaluated and added to the configuration file.

+To enable SSL for communication with FHEMweb, add an environment variable CONFIG_connections_0_ssl=true.
+If your container running FHEM is named differently, use the environment variable CONFIG_connections_0_server='fhem.docker.local'.
+To use another TCP port for communication with FHEM, set the environment variable CONFIG_connections_0_port='8088'.

+The settings for Alexa can also be changed.
+Here are some examples:

+`CONFIG_alexa_port=4000`
+`CONFIG_alexa_name=myAlexaSkill`
+`CONFIG_alexa_ssl=true`
+Additionally, the SSH proxy settings can be changed if needed:

+`CONFIG_sshproxy_ssh='/usr/bin/ssh'`
+## Configuration of FHEM configuration

 Within FHEM, you have to specify a alexa device and add attribute to identify the host.
 In this example, the container name is `alexa-fhem`, so this is also the hostname.

 ```
 define alexa alexa
 attr alexa alexaFHEM-host alexa-fhem
 ```

-SSH and other attributes are not needed for running in a docker environment
+SSH and other attributes are not needed for running in a docker environment.
+alexa-fhem is running correctly if you have reading like this:

+`alexaFHEM.ProxyConnection = running; SSH connected`
+`alexaFHEM.bearerToken = <some secret value>`
+`alexaFHEM.skillRegKey = crypt:<some long value>`

+You will also see a internal `alexa-fhem version`

 ___
 [Production Build and Test](https://github.com/fhem/fhem/alexa-fhem-docker/workflows/Build%20and%20Test/badge.svg?branch=master)